wombleton/gitlaw-nz/acts/H/Health Practitioners Competence Assurance Act 2003.md

     (2) Subsection (1) does not require a person to provide any information or produce any document that would be privileged in a court of law.

-    (3) No person is required to produce to a committee any papers, records, documents, or things if compliance with that requirement would be in breach of an obligation of secrecy or non-disclosure imposed on the person by an enactment (other than the [Official Information Act 1982][328] or the [Privacy Act 1993][299]).
+    (3) No person is required to produce to a committee any papers, records, documents, or things if compliance with that requirement would be in breach of an obligation of secrecy or non-disclosure imposed on the person by an enactment (other than the [Official Information Act 1982][332] or the [Privacy Act 1993][301]).

-    (4) Every person commits an offence, and is liable on summary conviction to a fine not exceeding $10,000, who, when required to comply with a notice given under [section 77][90],---
+    (4) Every person commits an offence, and is liable on conviction to a fine not exceeding $10,000, who, when required to comply with a notice given under [section 77][90],---

     *   (a) refuses or fails without reasonable excuse to comply with the notice; or

     *   (b) knowingly or recklessly provides information that is false or misleading in any material particular.

+    Section 78(4): amended, on 1 July 2013, by [section 413][290] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 79 Professional conduct committee may recommend suspension of practitioner's practising certificate if public at risk